 Free Training for Journalists Across the UK

-The Centre for Investigative Journalism (CIJ) has teamed up with the Google News Initiative to bring skills and techniques available through the Google News Initiative’s suite of applications and other digital tools to local newsrooms, independent media, academics and ordinary citizens around the UK.
+The Centre for Investigative Journalism (CIJ) has teamed up for another year with the Google News Initiative to bring skills and techniques available through the Google News Initiative’s suite of applications and other digital tools to local newsrooms, independent media, academics and ordinary citizens around the UK.

-The Access to Tools programme will see the CIJ lead up to 20 workshops between September 2018 and January 2019, training journalists and citizens in key areas, and showing how digital tools can improve their journalism.
+The Access to Tools programme will see the CIJ lead to 25 workshops between June and December 2019, training journalists and citizens in key areas, and showing how digital tools can improve their journalism.

 The workshops will be free for organisations to host and for participants to attend.

-The project will kick-off with the CIJ’s first regional, one-day conference in advanced investigative tradecraft – bringing the best resources and trainers to teach people how to find things out.
-The one-day Access to Tools conference will be held at Newcastle University and will feature training in digital tools as a constituent part of our broader investigative offer; keynote lectures and panel conversations on how to investigate.
+It brought together the best resources and trainers to teach people how to find things out and featured training in digital tools as a constituent part of our broader investigative offer; keynote lectures and panel conversations on how to investigate.

 What does the training involve?

 The training is a two-hour workshop that looks specifically at tools that can be used for investigations.
 Further resources are available at the Google News Initiative Training Center.
-Thanks to a grant from the Google News Initiative, the CIJ will cover the cost of the trainer to come to you.
+Thanks to a grant from the Google News Initiative, the CIJ will cover the cost of the training and pay for trainer to come to you.

 Who are the trainers?